 Uplifting students' global outreach and international competitiveness through student exchange is one of the Department’s goals.
 Since 2017, more than 170 students have been sent out to top universities in Australia, Belgium, Canada, Czech Republic, Denmark, Finland, France, Japan, Korea, mainland China, Netherlands, New Zealand, Spain, Sweden, Taiwan, the UK and the USA for semester-long exchange and summer exchange.
 Due to COVID, the programme was suspended in 2020 and 2021.

 Student learning is always the Department's top priority, facilitated by the long-established Student Tutoring Scheme.
 The Scheme aims to nurture good learning skills in our students, particularly during their first and second year with EE.
 Outstanding senior year students are selected to coach students on their studies through in-class or out-of-classroom support.
 The Scheme has successfully created a positive learning ambience among peers and has been well received among students.

-Every year, approximately 60 scholarships worth over HK$ 1 million are granted to students in the Department of Electrical Engineering.
+Every year, some 60 scholarships worth over HK$ 1 million are granted to students of the Department of Electrical Engineering.